Functional Nutrition for Chronic Pain

 Dr. Tatta has integrated information that is extraordinary, to teach you how to help people heal their pain using functional nutrition.
 He’s brilliant in how he really understands the science and how he helps practitioners.
 It’s going to change the face of pain medicine.

-Throughout his career, Dr. Tatta he has worked in every aspect of pain care; starting in adult rehabilitation, but spending the majority of his 22 years in a multi-clinic outpatient physical therapy and wellness center.
-He currently is a committee member of the New York State Opioid Speakers Breau, the New York Physical Therapy Associations Opioid Alternative Task Force and co-chair of the PT SIG at the Association for Contextual Behavioural Science, the parent organization of Acceptance and Commitment Therapy.
+Dr. Tatta is a physical therapist and Founder of the Integrative Pain Science Institute, an education company dedicated to training practitioners in integrative strategies to treat pain.
+Throughout his career he has worked in every aspect of pain care, starting in adult rehabilitation, but spending the majority of his 25 years in outpatient practice.
+He founded and managed a multi-clinic physical therapy and wellness center that helped thousands of patients and trained practitioners.
+In 2017 he led the task force with the American Physical Therapy Association that expanded nutrition as part of the scope of practice for physical therapists.
+He is a member of the New York State Opioid Speakers Bureau, the New York Physical Therapy Association Opioid Alternative Task Force, and chair of the Physiotherapy SIG at the Association for Contextual Behavioral Science, the parent organization of Acceptance and Commitment Therapy.